Are you and your partner satisfied with the current state of your relationship? Learn more about our $99 Relationship Checkup.

 Using Spirituality to Improve Mental Health

-As data regarding the connection between the mind and body continue to emerge, the clearer it becomes that spirituality and faith can greatly complement one’s emotional wellness, even improving certain mental health conditions including but not limited to: grief, bereavement, trauma, stress, low self-esteem, anxiety and depression.
+As data regarding the connection between the mind and body continues to emerge, it becomes clearer that spirituality and faith can greatly complement one’s emotional wellness, even improving certain mental health conditions, including but not limited to: grief, bereavement, trauma, stress, low self-esteem, anxiety, and depression.
 In some instances, people turn to their faith in times of tumult and crisis in order to make meaning and recover.
-At other times individuals integrate routine spiritual practices such as prayer, devotionals, praise and worship, studying scripture, meditation, yoga, chanting, or spending time in nature as part of their routine coping skills to quell feelings of stress, angst, or depression.
+At other times, individuals integrate routine spiritual practices such as prayer, devotionals, praise and worship, studying scripture, meditation, yoga, chanting, or spending time in nature as part of their routine coping skills to quell feelings of stress, angst, or depression.

 Spirituality & Self-Care

 Spirituality correlates with self-care, which is any intentional action we take to care for our physical, mental, emotional, and spiritual health.
-The following are examples of spiritual self-care that can impact our mental health include:
+The following are examples of spiritual self-care that can impact our mental health:

 • Listen to music